madhur-taneja/Pixel-Art-Maker/README.md

 # Pixel Art Maker Project

 * Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/madhur-taneja/Pixel-Art-Maker).
+* The project is also hosted locally on [Github](https://madhur-taneja.github.io/Pixel-Art-Maker/).

 ## Getting Started